 New US autonomous vehicle plan lets industry regulate itself

-The Trump administration on Wednesday announced its most recent round of guidelines for autonomous vehicle makers that still rely on the industry to police itself despite calls for specific regulations.
+The Trump administration on Wednesday unveiled its most recent round of guidelines for autonomous vehicle makers that still rely on the industry to police itself despite calls for specific regulations.

 The NTSB said Chao's department failed to lead in regulating the new technology and put autonomous vehicle advancement ahead of saving lives.